WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

 * Additional privileges:
     * Has GitHub or CI/CD rights to approve pull requests in specific directories
     * Can recommend and review other contributors to become Reviewers
-    * Is listed as Reviewers in the OWNERS file under the WasmEdge/WasmEdge repos.
+    * Is listed as Committers in the [OWNERS file](./OWNER.md) under the WasmEdge/WasmEdge repos.

-The process of becoming a Reviewer is:
+The process of becoming a Committer is:

-1. The contributor is nominated by opening a PR against the appropriate repository by the existing reviewers and maintainers, which adds their GitHub username to the OWNERS file for one or more directories.
+1. The contributor is nominated by opening a PR against the appropriate repository by the existing reviewers, committers and maintainers, which adds their GitHub username to the OWNERS file for one or more directories.
 2. At least 1/2 members of the committers, reviewers, and maintainers that owns that repository or main directory, who are already Approvers, approve the PR.